the-peon-project/peon-docs/manual/docs/development/04_webui.md

 > THIS IS PROBABLY GOING TO BE DEPRECATED FOR A PROPER WEB STACK

-WebUI (PeonUI) built into docker image using flask as a base.
+WebUI (PeonUI) is built into a docker image using Flask as a base.

 - Flask provided by [tiangolo/uvicorn-gunicorn-fastapi-docker](https://github.com/tiangolo/uvicorn-gunicorn-fastapi-docker)
 - Bootstrap provided by [bootswatch/darkly](https://bootswatch.com/darkly/)